Skip to main content

 Cohorts

 Cohorts is a term often used in statistics and research to describe distinct groups of people that may have similar objectives, needs, or traits.
-Cohorts are similar to user groups, segments, and other ways of describing groups of people in design and research.
+Cohorts are similar to user groups, segments, and other ways of describing groups of people in design, research, and learning.

 Related: